djalbat/occam-grammar-utilities/README.md

   Y  ::=  Z | "c" ;

-  Z  ::=  "d" ;
+  Z  ::=  X "d" ;
 ```
 This results in the cycle `Y -> Z -> X ("d") -> Y`, abbreviated `Y ->* Y`.
-Here the terminal part `"d"` of the first of the `Z` rule's definitions is put in parenthesis to emphasise that although it is part of the definition, it is not evaluated.
+Here the terminal part `"d"` of the `Z` rule's definition is put in parenthesis to emphasise that although it is part of the definition, it is not evaluated.
 Only the first part `X` is evaluated, which leads immediately to an evaluation of the first definition of the `X` rule, namely `Y`.
 Also note that the derivation `X -> Y -> Z -> X ("d")` is not considered a cycle because it does not terminate in a unit definition.
 In abbreviated form it is `X ->* X "d"`, which is an example of implicit left recursion, but not of a cycle.

 The algorithm is pre-emptive.
 It removes all unit definitions, thereby forestalling any chance of cycles being created.
-Here the removal of the unit definition `Y` in the `X` rule will break the aforementioned cycle, for example.
+The removal of the unit definition `Y` in the `X` rule will break the aforementioned cycle, for example.

 The first stage is to split the rules into 'non-units' rules, that is rules without unit definitions, and 'unit' rules.
 The former are...
 ```